-Note that the above discounts apply where a late application for warrant is made or a late completion certificate submitted, with the discount applied to the whole fee.
+Note that the above discounts apply where a late application for warrant is made or a late completion certificate submitted The discount is based on the value of works, as noted in tables 1a and 1b.
+A worked example is provided below for a late building warrant with a value of work £52.000.